 If you’re looking for a sleepy town in the United Kingdom with plenty of history, North Berwick is the perfect destination.
 There are also family-friendly activities like bowling, indoor rock climbing, or visiting beautiful gardens.

 Don’t forget to stop by the nearby castles too, Tantallon Castle and Dirleton Castle & Gardens!

-Glasgow’s history is marked by textile mills, shipbuilding, railroads, and coal miners.
+Textile mills, shipbuilding, railroads, and coal miners mark Glasgow’s history.
 Glasgow is also home to many amazing museums like the Kelvingrove Art Gallery and Museum, Hunterian Museum and Art Gallery, and The People’s Palace.

 Last but not least is another of the great train routes from Edinburgh, Stirling!
 It is a historic and scenic city in Scotland.
 Whether you’re looking for a romantic getaway or an adventure with friends, there are plenty of things to do in this Scottish city.